lunarc/lunarc_docs/docs/getting_started/gfxlauncher.md

 ![application pull down menu](../images/on_demand_menues.png "GfxLauncher main user interface")

 Hover over a group on the left side of the menu.
 On the right hand side you will be shown the applications that can be started in this group.
-The below example shows the interface when hovering over **Applications Pyton**:
+The below example shows the interface when hovering over **Applications Python**:

 ![application pull down menu](../images/on_demand_menues_2.png "GfxLauncher main user interface with Python applications")